Skip to main content

 Feedback

 We are really keen to hear from you about your accessible SIRF experience.
-Take our online festival survey (coming soon), which includes questions about access at SIRF, or visit SIRF Central to tell us your views.
+We will again be asking visitors to take our online festival survey (coming soon), which includes questions about access at SIRF, or visit SIRF Central to tell us your views.

 ;